Mean Field Analysis of Two-Party Governance: Competition versus Cooperation among Leaders: Abstract

 \section{Abstract}

-This article studies linear-quadratic Stackelberg games between two dominating players (or equivalently, leaders) and a large group of followers, each of them interacting under a mean field game (MFG) framework.
-Unlike the conventional major-minor player game, the mean field term herein is endogenously determined by the two leaders simultaneously.
-These homogeneous followers are not cooperative, whereas the two leaders can either compete or cooperate with each other, which are respectively formulated as a Nash and a Pareto game.
-The complete solutions of the leader-follower game can be expressed in terms of the solutions of some non-symmetric Riccati equations.
-Conceivably, the two modes of interactions between leaders each has their own merits and neither is always more favourable to the community, i.e., to the followers.
-While a comparative statics of the effect of different modes of governance on the society is relatively rare in the literature, we attempt to provide some preliminary quantitative analysis on this topic.
-In particular, under a broad class of practically relevant models, we provide sufficient conditions to decide whether cooperation or competition between leaders is more favourable to the followers via a comprehensive study.
-Intutively, the relative merits of the two games depend on whether the interests between the two leaders and the followers align with each other.
-Numerical examples supporting the findings are also provided.
+This article studies linear-quadratic Stackelberg games between two dominating players (or equivalently, leaders) and a large group of followers, each of {whom interacts} under a mean field game (MFG) framework.
+Unlike the conventional major-minor player game, the mean field term herein is endogenously {affected} by the two leaders simultaneously.
+These homogeneous followers are {non-}cooperative, whereas the two leaders can either compete or cooperate with each other, which are respectively formulated as a Nash and a Pareto game.
+The complete solutions of the leader-follower game can be expressed in terms of the solutions of some non-symmetric Riccati equations. {Notably, our analysis suggests that both} modes of interactions between leaders has their own merits and neither {of them} is always more favourable to the community {of} followers. {In our knowledge,} a comparative {study} of the effect of different modes of governance on the society is relatively rare in the {existing} literature, we {here} provide {its first} preliminary quantitative analysis; under a broad class of practically relevant models, we provide sufficient conditions to decide whether cooperation or competition between leaders is more favourable to the followers. {Being in common with modern folklore}, the relative merits of the two {Stackelberg} games depend on whether the interests between the two leaders and the followers align {among themselves}. {Representative} numerical examples are also {supplemented}.